AnarchoTechNYC/meta/train-the-trainers/mr-robots-netflix-n-hack/week-2/strengthening-passwords-to-defend-against-john/README.md

 $dynamic_26$ced91977849c44fd009ba437c14c1b74f632fae6:Sup3rs3kr3tP@24431w0rd
 ```

 > :bulb: The format of this line is JtR-specific, but closely resembles the syntax used by the [Modular Crypt Format](https://pythonhosted.org/passlib/modular_crypt_format.html).
-See the `doc/DYNAMIC` file in the official John the Ripper source distribution for details.
+More on that a bit later.
+In the meantime, the super-curious reader can refer to the `doc/DYNAMIC` file in the official John the Ripper source distribution for details.

 If you look closely, you can see both the hashed and plain versions of the password, but John the Ripper's documentation suggests an easier way of viewing this file's contents.
 Invoking `john` with its `--show` option (instead of its `--wordlist` option) presents a nicer readout: